Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 - PRs only trigger the CI pipeline and _never_ the CD pipeline
 - The CD pipeline never runs in forks of this repository, even when GitHub Actions are explicitly enabled (this can be overridden)
+- All tags created through this pipeline are annotated and automatically signed

 ### Pipeline Events